SaraRands/sararands-site/kap.md

 # Ketamine-Assisted Psychotherapy (KAP)

 Ketamine-assisted psychotherapy combines a low-dose ketamine experience with therapeutic support before, during, and after the session.
+Ketamine is a legal, FDA-approved medication; in KAP, it is used off-label in low doses to support emotional processing and neuroplasticity.
 Ketamine can temporarily reduce emotional pain, loosen the brain's rigid protective patterns, and increase neuroplasticity.
 For some, this creates enough openness to engage with feelings, memories, or possibilities that were previously hard to reach through thought alone.

 I didn’t enter this field expecting to practice with psychedelics.
 What shifted my perspective were the profound, rapid changes I saw in clients’ well-being, along with the growing body of research supporting ketamine for treatment-resistant depression, persistent self-criticism, trauma, and meaning-related distress.